mdminhazulhaque/aws-cli-cheatsheet/README.md

 alias aws="aws --profile work-dev"
 ```

-To format `aws` command output into tables, you can pipe output to `column -t`.
+:point_right: To format `aws` command output into tables, you can pipe output to `column -t`.

 ```
 # aws ec2 describe-instances | jq ...